krishauser/GEMstack/GEMstack/offboard/calibration/README.md

   1. Get camera intrinsics:
     rosrun offboard\calibration\camera_info.py  # Prints intrinsic matrix
   2. Update camera_in in script with intrinsics
   3. Our script assumes data is formated as: colorx.png, lidarx.npz, depthx.tif where x is some index number. x is chosen using the --index flag seen below.
-Set it based on what data sample you want to use for calibration.Choose x depending on what data sample you want to use for calibration.
+Set it based on what data sample you want to use for calibration.

   The script also reads the lidar_to_vehicle matrix from the gem_e4_ouster.yaml file so ensure that is up to date.
   4. Run calibration: